Everbridge (NASDAQ:EVBG) Releases FY 2022 Earnings Guidance

 Institutional Investors Weigh In On Everbridge

-A number of large investors have recently added to or reduced their stakes in the business.
-Hsbc Holdings PLC grew its stake in Everbridge by 6.2% in the 1st quarter.
-Hsbc Holdings PLC now owns 5,220 shares of the technology company’s stock valued at $229,000 after acquiring an additional 305 shares during the last quarter.
-PNC Financial Services Group Inc. boosted its stake in shares of Everbridge by 42.4% during the 1st quarter.
-PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock worth $205,000 after purchasing an additional 1,399 shares during the last quarter.
-US Bancorp DE boosted its stake in shares of Everbridge by 53.1% during the 1st quarter.
-US Bancorp DE now owns 4,527 shares of the technology company’s stock worth $197,000 after purchasing an additional 1,570 shares during the last quarter.
-Synovus Financial Corp boosted its stake in shares of Everbridge by 38.0% during the 1st quarter.
-Synovus Financial Corp now owns 6,595 shares of the technology company’s stock worth $286,000 after purchasing an additional 1,817 shares during the last quarter.
-Finally, Point72 Hong Kong Ltd acquired a new stake in shares of Everbridge during the 1st quarter worth about $90,000.
+Several hedge funds have recently modified their holdings of the stock.
+US Bancorp DE raised its holdings in shares of Everbridge by 53.1% during the 1st quarter.
+US Bancorp DE now owns 4,527 shares of the technology company’s stock valued at $197,000 after buying an additional 1,570 shares during the period.
+PNC Financial Services Group Inc. raised its stake in shares of Everbridge by 42.4% in the 1st quarter.
+PNC Financial Services Group Inc. now owns 4,702 shares of the technology company’s stock valued at $205,000 after purchasing an additional 1,399 shares in the last quarter.
+MetLife Investment Management LLC acquired a new stake in shares of Everbridge in the 1st quarter valued at about $111,000.
+Great West Life Assurance Co.
+Can raised its stake in Everbridge by 68.5% during the first quarter.
+Great West Life Assurance Co.
+Can now owns 133,250 shares of the technology company’s stock worth $5,957,000 after acquiring an additional 54,153 shares during the period.
+Finally, Synovus Financial Corp lifted its holdings in Everbridge by 38.0% in the first quarter.
+Synovus Financial Corp now owns 6,595 shares of the technology company’s stock worth $286,000 after acquiring an additional 1,817 shares during the last quarter.
 97.63% of the stock is owned by institutional investors and hedge funds.

 Everbridge, Inc engages in the development of software solutions for critical event management and enterprise safety applications that automate and accelerate an organization’s operational response to critical events.
 Its SaaS-based CEM platform enables customers to aggregate and assess threat data, locate people at risk and responders able to assist, automate the execution of pre-defined communications processes, and track progress on executing response plans.